JeffersonLab/Example-Fitting-Codes/README.md

 * Excel - using a spreadsheet allows one to see how the minimization works
 * R - powerhouse fitting program with tons of diagnostic plots
 * GNUPLOT - a powerful tool for making pretty plot and doing basic fitting
+* Python - making use of matplotlib and polynomial fitting libraries

 <img src="https://github.com/JeffersonLab/Example-Fitting-Codes/blob/master/GNUPLOT/gnuplot-output.png" width="800">